koliseoapi/react-forms/README.md

 });
 ```

-Any user input is converted into the right type (`number`, `date`, `boolean`) and assigned to the corresponding attribute inside the `state` object.
-When submitted, the `Form` container validates all fields before triggering the `onSubmit` callback.
+Anything introduced by the user is converted into the right type (`number`, `date`, `boolean`) and assigned to the corresponding attribute inside the object passed to `initialValues`. `name` can also be a nested attribute like `"location.address"`, in which case any missing intermediate nodes will be generated automatically.

+When submitting, the `Form` container validates all fields before triggering the `onSubmit` callback.

 The following components are supported: